Want to jump straight to the answer? The best multi-line phone system for small businesses is Nextiva X-835.

 This system also works best for businesses that have someone ready to answer the phone.
 It only has 12 minutes of message storage on its digital answering system.

-At $79.95, this option works well for businesses that need an affordable, basic option for few people.
+At $87.95, this option works well for businesses that need an affordable, basic option for a few people.
 It’s not ideal for companies that want to expand.

-The Fanvil X7 supports up to 20 lines and makes for easy access to features on its seven-inch touchscreen display.
+The Fanvil X7 supports up to 20 lines and has a robust seven-inch touchscreen display.
 With Bluetooth and Wi-Fi support, you can conduct video calls and take advantage of the most customizable phone on this list.

 The Fanvil X7 has 127 DSS on its touchscreen for quick access to functions and information.
 You can configure it based on your needs with speed dial, call forwarding, broadcasting, and more.
-You also have plenty of extensions, including a USB connection for charging smartphones and other electronics.
+You also have plenty of extensions and a USB connection for charging smartphones and other electronics.

 - Huge wireless headset range